mikmtd/gdsc_ReadMe_test/READMEgdsc編集中.md

 # GDSC

-The Genomics of Drug Sensitivity in Cancer (GDSC) is a large-scale public database that provides pharmacogenomic data, including drug response profiles and genomic features, across various human cancer cell lines.
+The **Genomics of Drug Sensitivity in Cancer (GDSC)** is a large-scale public database that provides pharmacogenomic data, including drug response profiles and genomic features, across various human cancer cell lines.

 ## RDF Conversion with RDF-config

-Install **rdf-config** to convert GDSC data into RDF (Turtle) or JSON-LD.Download the data separately.
+Install **rdf-config** to convert GDSC data into RDF (Turtle) or JSON-LD.
+Download the data separately.

 ### About RDF-config (senbero)